 If medication management fails to give you the relief you need, you may be a candidate for epidural steroid injections (interlaminar).
 This can help decrease the inflammation around the nerves that are causing your symptoms.
 Typically several of these are required to give you the relief you need.
 Some people can have months to years of relief from this while others will have no relief.
 It is important that the injection is done at the level of the stenosis if this can be done safely.

 If the above conservative measures fail, surgery may be an option.
 One type of surgery involves an open decompression surgery performed by a spine surgeon.
 On average, a 4 inch incision is made and you will likely stay in the hospital for a day or two.
 The surgery can cause major complications in 1 out of every 5 patients which includes tearing the sac that surrounds the spinal nerves that can lead to a debilitating headache possibly requiring repeat surgery as well as blood loss requiring a blood transfusion.
 Furthermore, there is the risk of being put under general anesthesia which can be a significant stress on your heart and lungs.
-However, on average, 70% of people had positive outcomes after the surgery in relieving their symptoms.
+70% of people had positive outcomes after the surgery in relieving their symptoms.

-Recently, a relatively new surgery has been introduced to help patients with lumbar spinal stenosis.
+Surgery has been introduced to help patients with lumbar spinal stenosis.
 This is called the MILD procedure standing for Minimally Invasive Lumbar Decompression.
 This is an outpatient surgery, ie no hospital stay.
 There are 2 incisions made, both the size of a baby Aspirin, so no stitches are needed.
 This procedure addresses one of the 3 components causing your stenosis.
 Through the tiny incisions, the thickened enlarged ligament is removed creating more space for the nerves in your spine.
 Clinical studies showed an extremely low major complication risk and no general anesthesia is required.
 The surgery is performed under local anesthesia with light IV sedation.
 In the recent study for this procedure, approximately 3 out of every 4 people had positive outcomes (79%).
 Currently this procedure is performed by only a handful of interventional spine physicians in the state of Virginia with one being at Virginia Interventional Pain & Spine Center.